Charity issues caution over diabetes mental health hyperlink

 ‘Has to change.’

-Scotland’s Diabetes Improvement Plan, posted in 2014, determined people with the condition skilled better care while mental fitness experts had been concerned.
+Scotland’s Diabetes Improvement Plan, posted in 2014, determined that people with the condition received better care while mental fitness experts were concerned.

 Diabetes Scotland said: “This has not passed off uniformly throughout Scotland and is the exception rather than the guideline.